CP-Agent: Agentic Constraint Programming: CP-Agent

-\sloppypar For constraint programming, the coding agent is equipped with a special \textit{project prompt} (\texttt{cpmpy.md}) and utilizes the Python library \textit{CPMpy}~\cite{Guns2019} as the constraint programming foundation.
-This Python-based library leverages NumPy for efficient handling of decision variables as arrays, allowing integration with the broader Python ecosystem.
-Its solver-agnostic design allows modeling problems once and solving them using various backends, including CP, MIP, SMT, and SAT solvers, providing flexibility in tackling diverse combinatorial optimization problems.
+We use CPMpy~\cite{Guns2019} as the constraint programming foundation primarily due to its Python integration.
+This library is based on NumPy for efficient handling of decision variables as arrays, making it well-suited for integration with the broader Python ecosystem.
+Its solver-agnostic design allows a more refined selection of backends and hence enables modeling problems once and solving them using various solvers, including CP, MIP, SMT, and SAT.
+This design is in line with findings from Michailidis et al.~\cite{Michailidis2025} that LLMs perform better with Python-based frameworks than with domain-specific languages, likely due to the billions of lines of Python code in their training data.

-The project prompt, described in detail below, instructs the agent to use CPMpy exclusively, provides common constraint patterns, warns about typical pitfalls, and defines output formatting requirements.
-The agent reads problem descriptions from a file, iteratively develops solutions using the persistent Python kernel to test partial models, and writes final Python code to a file.
-The approach relies not on specialized constraint programming logic embedded in the agent, but on its ability to leverage general coding capabilities guided by domain expertise encoded in prompts.
-The agent can test simplified problem instances, verify constraint satisfaction on example data, implement custom validation logic, and refine models based on solver feedback.
-This flexibility, combined with the persistent execution environment, enables the agent to discover and correct modeling errors that would escape detection in single-pass generation approaches.

-\section{Project Prompt}
+\subsection{Project Prompt}

-The project prompt is a comprehensive text document of about 700 lines, organized into five main sections plus appendices.
-The complete prompt is included in the GitHub repository of the agentic Python coder~\cite{AgenticCoder2025} for reproducibility.
-Its structure progresses logically from high-level requirements to specific implementation details, providing both prescriptive rules and suggestive guidance.

-The prompt centers on four basic steps.
-First, \emph{Deconstruct \& Pre-compute} requires analyzing the problem statement, listing all constraints, and deriving fixed properties from input data.
-Second, \emph{Model with CPMpy} involves defining decision variables and incrementally adding constraints while prioritizing global constraints.
-Third, \emph{Solve \& Verify} mandates not only executing the solver but crucially writing new, independent Python code to verify the solution's structural and logical correctness against the original problem rules.
-Fourth, \emph{Finalize for Output} creates a clean script producing the required JSON output.
-This workflow is presented as ``REQUIRED for every problem,'' using imperative language (MUST, CRITICAL) to enforce adherence.

-The prompt includes a verification requirement.
-It explicitly demands that the agent programmatically validate its solution independently of the CPMpy model, forcing a check for both feasibility and correctness.
-This verification must confirm structural correctness (output dimensions and shape) and logical correctness (all original problem rules satisfied).
-For optimization problems, it must also recalculate the objective function to confirm consistency.
-A 12-item final checklist serves as a quality gate, ensuring the agent confirms requirements from using correct optimization functions to matching required output formats.

-Beyond the basic steps, the prompt provides guidance through ``The Playbook,'' a catalog mapping problem archetypes to canonical CPMpy implementations.
-This section identifies problems by keywords (``visit every location'' for TSP, ``assign workers to tasks'' for assignment problems) and provides implementation templates with specific code snippets, many verbatim copies from the CPMpy documentation.